GilleM/Memory-game/README.md

 memory games help sharpen certain  thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.

-The reason why I decided to go with _Memory game_ is simply because I like fun brain games whose rules are not difficult to understand and follow, but they still require concentration.
-I am of the opinion that the Memory game project was entertaining and at the same time challenging for a JavaScript beginner, such as I am.
+The reason why I decided to go with _Memory game_ is simply because I like fun brain games whose rules are not difficult to understand and follow, but still require concentration.
+I am of the opinion that the Memory game project was entertaining and at the same time challenging for a JavaScript beginner, such as myself.